augustinh22/msc_markdown/source/02_Theory.md

 They are the only source of data that can continuously provide consistent information about the current and past state of the Earth's surface.
 That means global coverage that is, theoretically, the same everywhere.

-*Soille et al. (2016)*
+Remotely-sensed big Earth data could continue to be analysed using methods that were applied to remotely-sensed images before Landsat opened its archive in 2008 (i.e. before they became a big open data source) but the majority of \ac{EO} data available would never be used.

+- current inferential statistical models were conceived as tools to infer from sample data -- big data is different [@gandomiHypeBigData2015]
+- [@gandomiHypeBigData2015] discuss text, audio, video and social media data, yet ignore images as part of their exploration of big data

+images are considered unstructured data, since they generally lack necessary structural organisation for machine-readability and automated analysis.

-**Providing tools and applications for:
+Providing tools and applications for:
 - managing large EO datasets efficiently and with remote access for data analysis and exploitation, minimizing the transfer from or to remote data centers
-- adapt existing spatial and temporal analysis methods, and developing new methods that allow easier sharing, publishing, backup and reproduce big EO data;**
+- adapt existing spatial and temporal analysis methods, and developing new methods that allow easier sharing, publishing, backup and reproduce big EO data;

 *Big Earth data* demand different and new methods to leverage their potential, whether related to storage, access or analysis.
 This means moving beyond file-based analysis, where each analyst must download each scene one by one.
 This means that larger-scale analysis, whether larger in spatial coverage, over many observations in time, or both, require many (i.e. hundreds to thousands) of individual scene downloads.

 on the other hand, allows the rapid generation of large-scale and small-scale maps that do not include only “static” geophysical parameters (such as terrain height and vegetal cover), but also dynamic ones (such as likely positions of icebergs in the Arctic Ocean) and man-made artefacts.

-## ARD \label{sec:ARD}
+## Analysis Ready Data \label{sec:ARD}

 -- lack of definition -- can include calibration, semantic enrichment, etc...

 - connection to open data

 Initiatives currently promoting data cube infrastructures (***see*** section \ref{sec:datacube}) and analysis-ready data are driven by the concept of open data.
 Most of them aim to offer tools, services and pre-processed data that hope to close the gaps between data availability, access and use.
 On example is

 examples of in the \ac{EO} domain -- Landsat ARD for the USA